rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > project which we should focus on expanding if we would like to grow our
 > number of contributors.

-### What kind of work would you like to do within the rust project?
+### What kind of work would you like to do within the Rust Project?

 - contribution work
 - maintainership work